Pie Chart and Bar Chart for IELTS Writing Task 1

 IELTS Diagram: Introduction and Overview

 For an IELTS diagram, you need an introduction and overall paragraph containing the main features of the diagram or process in your report.
-The overview is one of the most important parts of your report if you are aiming for band score 6 and above.
-See below for an example of how to write the introduction and overview for the process shown in the picture.
+The overview is one of the most important parts of your report and a full overview is essential for a high band score.

 Model Introduction and Overview